 A typical winter tire usually features wider circumferential grooves separating rows of heavily siped tread blocks.
 This type of tread pattern puts the most amount of rubber in contact with the road to ensure the most biting edges per square inch.

 The sipes in winter tires are zig-zagged instead of straight, which allows the biting edges to be longer.
 The zig-zag sipes’ interlocking nature maintains the integrity and stiffness of the tread block, which is particularly important for safe winter driving.
 Additionally, some winter tires are designed to take studs.
 When metal studs are installed in the molded holes in the tread, the tire has even more traction on snow-covered roads and ice.
-Another winter tires attribute is softer tread rubber than all-season tires, which stays soft at temperatures even well below the freezing point.
+Another winter tires attribute is softer tread rubber than all-season tires, which stay soft at temperatures even well below the freezing point.
 This gives the vehicle more traction on cold, dry roads.